maxkimmet/crossword/README.md

 This project is also an excuse for me to learn modern frameworks.
 The website uses .NET Core and React while the crossword generator is written in Python.

 ## Features coming soon
+- Indication of how many players are connected
+- Modal on new game to share crossword link
-- Algorithm
+- Custom/themed clues
 - Difficulty adjustment
-    - Custom crossword clues
-    - Themed clues
-- Multiplayer
+- Timer
-    - Indication of how many players are connected
-    - Modal on hub connection to share crossword link

 ## Known bugs
-- Mobile
-    - Inputs are discarded on Android when typing quickly
-    - Keyboard does not appear on load
-- Multiplayer
-    - Timers are inconsistent across users
 - Expired sessions do not indicate that the connection has failed